lfritz/notes/designing-data-intensive-applications.md

 languages come with built-in support for encoding and decoding data structures (e.g. pickle in Python).
-These libraries are convenient, but they have some deep problems: they’re language-specific, they can easily open up security holes, and versioning is usualy an afterthought.
+These libraries are convenient, but they have some deep problems: they’re language-specific, they can easily open up security holes, and versioning is usually an afterthought.
 It’s generally a bad idea to use them for anything other than very transient purposes.

 JSON, XML, and CSV are widely-used textual formats.
 They are widely-supported